kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ac-09-get-api-specification.md

 title: Get the API specification for AC components
 ---

-To view or download the API specification directly from this website, see the **API Consoles** section.
-Alternatively, get it by calling the API directly.
+Get the API specification by calling the API directly.
 To do so, follow the instructions in this tutorial.

 > **NOTE:** `CLUSTER_DOMAIN`, `APP_NAME`, `CLIENT_CERT_FILE_NAME`, and `KEY_FILE_NAME` are the names of your cluster domain, your Application representing your external solution, and your client certificate and key generated for your Application respectively, [exported as environment variables](ac-02-get-client-certificate.md#generate-a-csr-and-send-it-to-kyma).